Jackpot Digital Signs Penn Ent - GuruFocus.com

 To view a short video of the new Jackpot Blitz®, click the thumbnail below.

-Jackpot President & CEO, Mr. Jake Kalpakian states, "We are excited to be working with Hollywood Casino & Resort Gulf Coast, a well-known casino in the State of Mississippi, and one of the new Penn Entertainment properties to order Jackpot Blitz®.
+Jackpot President & CEO Mr. Jake Kalpakian states, "We are excited to be working with Boomtown Casino Biloxi, a well-known casino in the State of Mississippi, and one of the new Penn Entertainment properties to order Jackpot Blitz®.
 Players and casinos alike are excited by our product as it offers more game options and faster, error-free gameplay, all while improving casino operational efficiencies."

 Mr. Kalpakian continues "Casinos all over the world are experiencing labor shortages and inflationary wage pressures, making our product more attractive than ever before.
 As a company we are uniquely positioned to take advantage of the macro trend toward automation in the casino industry.
 Through the innovative dealerless Jackpot Blitz® technology, casinos are quickly recognizing the benefits of more revenues by dealing more hands per hour while at the same time drastically reducing costs and eliminating operational/employee requirements all at once.
 Demand for Jackpot Blitz® has strengthened since introduction of our next generation Jackpot Blitz®, which allows for cash in / out and easier integration with each casino's back-end system."